Is work study worth it?

 Part-time job downsides

-- Negative impact on financial aid: Unlike work study jobs, any earnings from a part-time job can impact your need-based financial aid.
+- Negative impact on financial aid: Unlike work study earnings that are used on approved educational expenses (such as tuition, room, and board), any earnings from a part-time job can impact your need-based financial aid.

 - Lack of balance: Work study jobs are designed for students, which means that your boss will be accommodating with academic obligations.
 This may not be the case with a part-time job with an outside company or organization.